How to See New Mexico in Four Days

 Let me start by saying thank you to the genius who invented the Cabeau travel pillow.
 May you never get the middle seat.

 On the eve of day one we landed in Albuquerque and picked up our rental car from Enterprise.
-I usually rent from Turo, but my boyfriend booked this one and I wasn’t going to say no to some help planning.
-He’s a keeper.
-He even raced us over to Isleta Resort and Casino so our bodies could collapse from exhaustion.
+I usually rent from Turo, but someone else booked it and I wasn’t going to say no to some help planning.
+Once we got the car we raced over to Isleta Resort and Casino so our bodies could collapse from exhaustion.
 We were really excited though, I swear.

 Day One: Part One

 After a very basic breakfast of matcha lattes and avocado toast at Grove Cafe and Market, we were off to Truth or Consequences; and although the town sounded like a scary movie you don’t want to be in, we knew we loved New Mexico already.

 During the drive between Albuquerque and Truth or Consequences we stopped at Bosque del Apache and Elephant Butte to break up the drive.
 Bosque del Apache… very cool.
 Elephant Butte… not so much.
 Neither place is worth breaking your back to get too, but if you have the time, Bosque del Apache is a National Wildlife Refuge known for watching the migration of the Sandhill Cranes in the fall.

 Day One: Part Two

 When we arrived at our scary movie destination, I mean Truth or Consequences, we checked in at our accommodation, the Riverbend Hot Springs Resort.
 At the front desk checking in we got asked, “Is this your first time soaking?” … Uh, can you please repeat the question? ...
 “Have you soaked with us before?” … add that question to the list of first timers.
 But on a serious note, make these accommodation reservations in advance.
 It’s a popular spot and rooms fill up.